-In Part I we discussed what Vit-D is, why we are deficient and why supplementing is important.
-In this section we take a brief look at the vast and ongoing research on the many associated benefits of Vit-D supplementation.
+In Part I we discussed what Vitamin D is, why we are deficient and why supplementing is important.
+In this section we take a brief look at the vast and ongoing research on the many benefits of using a Vitamin D supplement.
 This is by no means a comprehensive review.
-We aim to give a sense of how important the role of Vit-D is throughout the body and provide a platform for a deeper dive.
-Only studies that suggest that Vit-D may have a positive impact on the given area will be mentioned.
+We aim to give a sense of how important the role of Vitamin D is throughout the body and provide a platform for a deeper dive.
+Only studies that suggest that Vitamin D may have a positive impact on the given area will be mentioned.
 There may be conflicting results from other studies.
-The purpose is to demonstrate the potential range of benefits Vit-D can have on the body.
-It will be shown that using Vit-D for the prevention of illness and therapeutic treatment is very promising from a holistic viewpoint.
+The purpose is to demonstrate the potential range of Vitamin D benefits can have on the body.
+It will be shown that using Vitamin D for the prevention of illness and therapeutic treatment is very promising from a holistic viewpoint.

 Where to begin.
-There are many areas of human health that seems to be directly impacted by Vit-D serum levels which researchers continue to investigate.
+There are many areas of human health that seems to be directly impacted by Vitamin D serum levels which researchers continue to investigate.
 These areas include:

 - Immune System

 There are also new studies that consider the role of Vitamin D in numerous other areas.
 These include:

 - Heart Issues

 Studies have been carried out where Vitamin D benefits has been associated with the ability to fight different cancers.
 These cancers include: